The Univalence Principle: Categories in HoTT

 and so on, with $\C_n$ the type of ``$n$-simplices'' in $\C$ consisting of $n+1$ objects as the vertices, $\binom{n+1}{2}$ arrows as the 1-simplices, and identifications and higher identifications filling in the higher-dimensional faces.
 This yields a semisimplicial simplicial set that satisfies the Segal condition and has degeneracies up to homotopy, and such that the map $\C_1 \to \C_0\times \C_0$ has fibers that are equivalent to discrete sets.
 Thus, after a suitable rectification of the degeneracies, we can say that precategories correspond to \emph{Segal spaces} in the sense of~\cite{rezk:css} such that $\C_1 \to \C_0\times \C_0$ has homotopy-discrete fibers, which by the results of~\cite{af:flagged} are equivalent to the above description of flagged categories.

 There are two ways to restrict Segal spaces to obtain a correct definition of $(\infty,1)$-categories (each of which therefore includes an equivalent copy of the collection of 1-categories).
-The first, called a \emph{Segal category}~\cite{dks:hocomm}, requires the simplicial set of 0-simplices (the $K$ above) to be discrete.
-This corresponds to the following requirement on a precategory.
+The first, called a \emph{Segal category}~\cite{dks:hocomm}, requires the simplicial set of 0-simplices to be discrete (thus the above $K$ is discrete and the functor $K = \Pi_1(K) \to C$ is bijective on objects).
+This corresponds to the following requirement on a precategory in HoTT/UF.